missjennbo/todolist-nextjs/README.md

 ### State Management
 - still needed if the client side get less complex? [you can find a good overview here](https://www.youtube.com/watch?v=VenLRGHx3D4&t=602s)
 - idea: it is possible to map state logic to url (especially using SSR)

+### Server Actions
+- form Element has an action attribute